bruceb3/bruceb3.github.io/source/posts/2013-12-31-dealing-with-filenames-containing-whitespace.markdown

 one
 ```

-That ls command above will display the contents of the directory in a single colum order by modification,
+That ls command above will display the contents of the directory in a single colum in reverse order of modification time.

 Now at this point, you are probably thinking that it's time to use Ruby or Python, or maybe even Perl but there is a solution.
 The shell has an internal variable called IFS, which standards for Internal Field Separator.
 By default the value of this variable will be a space, a tab and a new line character.
 On a Mac, using the od command we can see the default value.